AnneCh/Portfolio_build/LOGS/logsJune22.md

 I have noticed that I use typescript instead of javascript, so I have changed my documents into jsx files to see if anything would crash, and everything still works.

-Now il will be focusing on finding out how to display visitors => react-ga
+Now il will be focusing on finding out how to display visitors => react-ga In one of the posts I read about react-ga, it was mentioned about ngrok, to create ip temporary ip addresses to a local host.
+I can be using that as a temporary way to use google analytics, until I have a final link

 28.06.22